apache/druid-website-src/druid-powered.md

 ## Hawk

-[Hawk](https://hawk-tech.io/)is the first independent European platform to offer a transparent and technological advertising experience across all screens.
+[Hawk](https://hawk-tech.io/) is the first independent European platform to offer a transparent and technological advertising experience across all screens.

 Hawk's customers harness the power of Imply Druid to access an all-in-one solution to follow their campaign KPIs throughout their lifecycle; build their business dashboards and visualize the evolution of their KPIs; set up tailored reports; and accelerate the Time-To-Market thanks to a simplified data pipeline with Druid directly connected to their Kafka cluster and RDS database.

 * [Data Revolution at Hawk Powered by Imply](https://imply.io/customer-stories/data-revolution-at-hawk-powered-by-imply/) (Laura Manzanilla), *Imply blog*, 12 Oct 2021.

+## Hexaglobe

+[Hexaglobe](https://www.hexaglobe.com/) uses Druid for network and CDN analytics, and gleans intelligence from video services metrics for engineering and marketing purposes.

+* [How Druid can Help Analyse Video Services Metrics for QoS & Marketing Purposes](https://www.youtube.com/watch?v=vooDECOqfy0) (Pierre-Alexandre Entraygues, Anthony Courcoux ), *Imply [YouTube]*, 10 Dec 2021.

 ## Hubvisor